gobbyo/kinetic-display/docs/userguide/websettings.md

 ## 2. Connect Your Device to the **kinetic-display** Wifi Access Point (AP)

+!!! note
-> **Note:** Complete the previous step to start the Kinetic Display's Wifi Access Point before proceeding.
+    Complete the previous step to start the Kinetic Display's Wifi Access Point before proceeding.

 ### Connect from a Mobile Device